 Monitoring is conducted in a manner consistent with the HUD regulatory guidelines that apply to CDBG funds.
 Depending on the nature of the funds usage, different eligibility and compliance factors may be reviewed.
 City staff keeps continuous contact with subrecipients during the duration of the project.
-Annual monitoring visits follow the sub-recipient monitoring checklist to ensure comprehensive monitoring is completed.
-For projects following Davis-Bacon requirements, City Staff meets with sub-recipients before any bids are solicited and with contractors before any work can begin.
-To assist with monitoring, City staff follows HUD developed guidelines and a sub-recipient monitoring checklist.
-The checklist ensures that consistency is provided during a monitoring visit and allows sub-recipients the ability to know what will be expected during a visit.
+Annual monitoring is completed.
+For projects following Davis-Bacon requirements, City staff meets with subrecipients before any bids are solicited and with contractors before any work can begin.
+To assist with monitoring, City staff follows HUD developed guidelines and a subrecipient monitoring checklist.
+The checklist ensures that consistency is provided during a monitoring visit and allows subrecipients the ability to know what will be expected during a visit.

-The City takes a proactive approach rather than reactive to ensure timeliness and compliance from sub-recipients and contractors.
+The City takes a proactive approach rather than reactive to ensure timeliness and compliance from subrecipients and contractors.
 The implemented strategy includes a pre-application workshop for all applicants prior to submitting an application for funding.
 This workshop provides reporting and documentation requirements as well as eligible and ineligible costs.
-City Staff conducts an on-site visit to all successful applicants to complete an initial assessment of their capacities, their program, and service environment to determine the frequency of City Staff monitoring.
-Because the City's CDBG Program operates on a reimbursement-basis, City Staff is able to closely monitor the expenditures of each sub-recipient to ensure that all expenses are eligible for reimbursement.
-Sub-recipient beneficiary reporting is a condition for cost reimbursement.
+City staff conducts on-site visit to all successful applicants to complete and initial assessment of their capacities, their program, and service environment to determine the frequency of City staff monitoring.
+Because the City's CDBG program operates on a reimbursement basis, City staff is able to closely monitor the expenditures of each subrecipient to ensure that all expenses are eligible for reimbursement, subrecipient beneficiary reporting is a condition for cost reimbursement.

-City Staff has generally found that programs and projects are operating according to the regulations and the terms and conditions of agreements.
+City staff has generally found that programs and projects are operating according to the regulations and the terms and conditions of agreements.
 The City of Moore focuses on areas of eligibility of beneficiaries and expenditures.
 Overall, programs and projects have a good record, especially given that funds are disbursed on a reimbursement basis, with source documents reviewed prior to approval.
-City Staff works closely with all sub-recipients and contractors and maintains close working relationships to ensure all work is completed according to CDBG regulations and contract requirements.
-This also allows for City Staff to determine areas of concern with each sub-recipient, in addition to areas where enhanced guidance may be needed with future contracts.
+City staff works closely with all subrecipients and contractors and maintains close working relationships to ensure all work is completed according to CDBG regulations and contract requirements.
+This also allows for City staff to determine areas of concern with each subrecipient, in addition to areas where enhanced guidance may be needed with future contracts.

 All CDBG programs are focused on meeting the needs of low/moderate income households and individuals.
 Without CDBG funding, many of the programs would be unable to assist as many people and some may not continue to exist.
 Throughout the funding cycle and awarding of CDBG funds, the City works towards directing funding to projects that meet the goals and objectives in the consolidated plan.
-During the 2020 funding cycle, projects that were awarded funding addressed high priorities (Senior Services, Child Care Services, Abused & Neglected Children, Health Services, Program Administration, and Fair
+During the 2023 funding cycle, projects funded addressed high priorities (senior services, child care services, abused and neglected children, program administration, and fair housing activities).

-Housing Activities).
 Through the CDBG program, local non-profit organizations were able to provide enhanced and expanded services for the community.